caillouc/Fiche_EPFL/Software_security/Software_security.md

     * Double free, invalid free
     * Memory leaks (experimental)
   * Policy
-    * Intrument each access, check for poison value
+    * Instrument each access, check for poison values
     * Advantage: fast checks
     * Disadvantage: Large memory, Still slow, Not a mitigation: does not detect all bugs